taolson/Admiran/doc/Compiler.md

 and report `NameClash` exceptions, while the `delNameMap` function reports an `Undefined` exception if the name doesn't exist.

+## AST transformation passes

+Most of the following sections detail modules that implement AST transformation passes in the `buildModule` pipeline.
+A transformation pass has the type signature `globalEnv -> excpt globalEnv`, which performs an update on the `globalEnv` or returns a list of exceptions.
+Internally they use the functions provided in the `ast` module to traverse and rewrite ASTs, passing a state defined in and specific to the module through the traversal, and typically define *lenses* (defined in `lib/lens`) to focus in on particular elements of the state for reading or modifying.

 ## `reify.am`

 The `reify` module collects together functions that *reify* top-level environment names in a module, turning abstract `libEnv` imports, `libPart` exports, module definitions, and type synonms into concrete names in the module environment name map.

 ### `reifyImports`